Wounded ex-Air Force warriors come to Offutt for athletics, learning

 It took a kick in the butt from a fellow ex-Air Force Academy athlete to get Omahan Rob Hufford off of his couch a year ago for the Air Force Wounded Warrior CARE regional event at Offutt Air Force Base.

-The former Falcon football player and Air Force captain and Iraq War veteran had lost his military career due to epilepsy and the resulting brain surgery.
+The former Falcon football player, Air Force captain and Iraq War veteran had lost his military career because of epilepsy and resulting brain surgery.
 His marriage had fallen apart.
-He hadn't seen the inside of a gym in 10 years.
+He hadn’t seen the inside of a gym in 10 years.

 And the bearded, gregarious veteran is freely dispensing bro-hugs as a blue-shirted “ambassador” for the Air Force Wounded Warrior program, which is back at Offutt for the third consecutive year.
 This is one of six regional Wounded Warrior CARE events this year.
 It will continue through Friday.